 Since the financial crisis and credit crunch, many are finding that their HELOCs are being closed out, or the available credit is being cut.
 This means that if you are relying on your credit to be there in an emergency situation, you might be disappointed.
 You might find yourself with no available cash, and no HELOC to tap.
 With an emergency savings account, you at least have the cash, and, as long as it is in an FDIC-insured institution, you won’t lose it.

 There are restrictions and limitations to FDIC insurance.
-Please see FDIC.gov for more information.
+Please see FDIC for more information.

 You should also realize that a home equity line of credit isn’t the same as having liquid cash in an emergency savings account.
 So, if you go to buy a car, or make some other large purchase that requires you to apply for a loan, your HELOC could count against you, and prevent you from making that purchase — or result in a higher interest rate if you are approved.

-4. Your Home is at Risk with a HELOC
+Your Home Is at Risk With a HELOC

 When you have a HELOC, you are securing the loan with your home.
 If something happens, and you can’t make payments, then you could lose your home.
-This can be especially troublesome if you have lost your job, since your lack of income and ability to make HELOC payments can mean foreclosure.
-It is true that your home could be in danger with a job loss, even without a HELOC, but it is often easier to find a solution for one loan that it is for two.
-Plus, if you have saved up several months’ of expenses in a high yield emergency savings account, then you can get by for a while before you have to worry about foreclosure.
+This can be especially troublesome if you have lost your job since your lack of income and ability to make HELOC payments can mean foreclosure.
+It is true that your home could be in danger with a job loss, even without a HELOC, but it is often easier to find a solution for one loan than it is for two.
+Plus, if you have saved up several months of expenses in a high-yield emergency savings account, then you can get by for a while before you have to worry about foreclosure.

-A HELOC represents more debt, and is rarely a good idea when it comes to short term savings.
+A HELOC represents more debt and is rarely a good idea when it comes to short-term savings.
 And, because the bank can change the terms, and cut your credit line, it might not be a reliable source of emergency money.
-You are probably better off putting an emergency fund in a high yield savings account.
+You are probably better off putting an emergency fund in a high-yield savings account.

-This is a guest post Miranda Marquit is a journalistically trained freelance writer and professional blogger working from home.
-She is a contributor for Mainstreet.com, Personal Dividends and several other sites.
-Miranda is not affiliated or endorsed by LPL Financial.
+**This is a guest post Miranda Marquit is a journalistically trained freelance writer and professional blogger working from home.
+She is a contributor for Mainstreet.com, Personal Dividends, and several other sites.
+Miranda is not affiliated with or endorsed by LPL Financial.